nazmulidris/exoplayer_learning/README.md

 Note on Java varargs and Kotlin - ExoPlayer is written in Java, and the [`setPlayer()`](https://goo.gl/M7pwmg) method accepts varargs as the 3rd parameter.
-When calling this method from Kotlin, if you don't pass a 3rd argument, then everything works as expected (in Java).
+When calling this method from Kotlin, if you don't pass a 3rd argument, then everything works you expect when using Java.
 However, if you pass `null` as the 3rd argument then this will thrown a `NullPointerException`.
 In order to avoid this NPE you have to use the [spread operator `*`](https://goo.gl/y13f9G) in order to pass a list of arguments to the Java varargs parameter.